survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 ## Conclusion

 Webpack provides multiple ways to set up loaders, but sticking with `use` is enough in webpack 2.
 You should be careful, especially with loader ordering, as this is a common source of problems.

+To recap:

+* **Loaders** allow you determine what should happen when webpack's module resolution mechanism encounters a file.
+* A loader definition consists of **conditions** based on which to match and **actions** that should be performed when a match happens.
+* Webpack 2 introduced the `use` field.
+It combines the ideas of old `loader` and `loaders` fields into a single construct.
+* Webpack 2 provides multiple ways to match and alter loader behavior.
+You can, for example, match based on a **resource query** after a loader has been matched and route the loader to specific actions.
+* `LoaderOptionsPlugin` exists for legacy purposes and allows you to get around the strict configuration schema of webpack 2 to work with older plugins and loaders.

 I will discuss specific assets types and how to load them using webpack next.